SwarnabhaSharma/letsdefend-soc-investigations/README.md

    - Clear justification for the decision

 5. **Response & Closure**
    - Recommended actions and alert closure rationale

+6. **Investigation Template**
+   - A reusable SOC investigation template is available in the `templates/` directory (`soc-investigation-template.yaml`).
+   - This template standardizes alert triage, analysis, and closure documentation across investigations.

 This approach closely mirrors real-world SOC analyst workflows.